sapientpants/quorum/docs/implementation-plan.md

    - **Network Status Indicator** ✅
      - Develop a real-time indicator to show network connectivity status and low-bandwidth alerts. ✅

-9. **Help and Documentation**
+9. **Help and Documentation** ✅
-   - **Help Center**
+   - **Help Center** ✅
-     - Build an interface with searchable help topics, categorized documentation, and tutorial videos.
+     - Build an interface with searchable help topics, categorized documentation, and tutorial videos. ✅
-   - **Keyboard Shortcuts Overlay**
+   - **Keyboard Shortcuts Overlay** ✅
-     - Design an overlay modal to display all keyboard shortcuts for quick reference.
+     - Design an overlay modal to display all keyboard shortcuts for quick reference. ✅

 10. **Mobile Responsive Layouts**
     - **Mobile Round Table View**
        - Adapt the round table conversation layout for mobile devices, using a touch-friendly circular arrangement and a collapsible menu (hamburger icon).
     - **Mobile Participant Creation**
        - Design a mobile-optimized participant creation screen with streamlined input fields and larger touch targets.
+    - **Responsive Help Center**
+       - Ensure the Help Center is fully usable on small screens
+       - Optimize tutorial videos for mobile viewing
+       - Implement mobile-friendly navigation for help topics

+11. **Telemetry & Diagnostics (Optional)**
+    - Opt-in anonymous usage statistics
+    - Error reporting system
+    - Performance analytics

 ### **Exit Criteria**
 - Every screen defined in the UI mockups is fully implemented and styled according to the new designs.